 “Let’s go inside.
 I don’t want to upset Grandma,” the boy told his sister as he tried to drag her back.
 “Please, I want raw mangoes.
 I want them.
 You should try them too.
 They are so tasty.
 Please!” the girl decided to cast the final stone of uprising that will most assuredly create mutiny on board.
 “OK!
 Hold my hand.
 I will help you get them,” the boy finally gave in to his younger sister’s wishes.

 Holding hands, they ran away towards the courtyard.
 Upon her brother’s instructions, she hid herself under one of the Charpais.
 He scooched right next to her and comforted her.
 Bravely, he extended one of his hands out and examined the Charpai for some ripe raw mangoes.
-He snatched two pieces and gave one of them to her sister.
-They both enjoyed the sour mangoes peacefully as its taste made them imagine themselves to be as rich as the Ruassian Tsars.
+He snatched two pieces and gave one of them to him sister.
+They both enjoyed the sour mangoes peacefully as the taste made them imagine themselves to be as rich as the Ruassian Tsars.
 Without realizing, they had finished several of Grandma’s precious raw mangoes.

 They had been hiding and eating there for around an hour and now their tummies had become slightly upset.
 The girl started crying,”How are we going to come from underneath the Charpai without being seen?
 The courtyard is so big and it is surrounded by so many rooms.
 Somebody might see us coming out from our hiding place.
 Mom is going to be angry when she finds out that we got cold while sitting under the Charpai,” she sobbed slowly as he hugged and comforted her and ignored that mild headache she sometimes gave him.
 “We will make a run for it when nobody is watching us,” he promised as he stealthily stepped out in the open.
 Nobody was there; to his surprise, the courtyard was deserted.
 “Come out, we are safe,” he reported to his sister who was very pleased to see his safe smile.
 Then, they made a run for it again while the girl peeked over her shoulder for Grandma who might attack them with pickled mangoes like a ferocious Terminator: Grandma loads mangoes in the rifle and fires.
 Bam bam bam.
 ‘Tis cracks their bums.
 K.O.